 A decision to end your marriage or separate from your spouse creates many other decisions that you and your spouse must make.
 First, you need to figure out your property rights.
 You and your spouse may have owned property when you got married, and you may have obtained property while you were married.
 This property needs to be divided up when you decide to end your marriage.

 Depending on whether you or your spouse is able to financially take care of yourself, your divorce/separation case may involve maintenance.
 This is sometimes called “alimony” or “spousal support.”
 Maintenance can be a temporary payment during the annulment or divorce lawsuit, a payment for a designated period of time or a permanent payment.
 There is a statutory formula for temporary maintenance that the court is required to apply unless it determines it to be inappropriate.
-However there is no formula for periodic or permanent maintenance and if the parties are unable to agree, it is up to the court to determine what is fair and reasonable under the circumstances of your marriage.
+There is a formula for post divorce maintenance including an advisory statute as to potential length of the maintenance award based on the length of the parties’ marriage.
+If the parties are unable to agree, it is up to the court to determine what is fair and reasonable under the circumstances of your marriage.

 Sometimes your circumstances or those of your spouse may change after the court orders maintenance, and you or your spouse may be able to get the court to change the award.
 This is called a modification.
 Under certain circumstances, the court may also order one spouse to pay the attorney’s fees of the other spouse, particularly if there is a difference in the income and assets of the parties